The Story Behind the Lens

 Where life exists… stories happen!

-I want to share glimpses of different lives from all perspectives.
+I want to share glimpses into the lives unfolding all around us.
 Each image is a peek into another world, another story.
 No single story tells the whole book of life—through this collection, I hope to capture more chapters for you to read.

 I’ve been making fine art photography for 30 years, with work featured on National Geographic’s Daily Dozen and in Virginia Wildlife Magazine.
 Sometimes I’ll sit in the same spot for days, weeks, even years, just waiting for that one perfect moment.
 I want to bring those moments to you, so we can marvel together at the little details and the uniqueness each living creature brings.